eToThePiIPower/quotebook/README.md

 If you don't do this, you may get an error on database setup that includes a generated secret key you can use.

-## Tests
+## Testing

-You can run RSpec
+Quotebook utilizes CircleCI for continuous integration, which runs both the RSpec test suite and Rubocop linting tool.
+You can run them in your development environment in the usual manner:

 ```
-bin/rspec
+bundle exec rspec
+bundle exec rubocop

 ```